How to Structure Your Slite Account

 When you set up channels per department, try to start high level.
 You can for example create a channel for Marketing, and then host Brand Marketing, Growth Marketing, and Content as docs underneath.

-Once you have used Slite for a couple of months and discover you need to move to separate channels, you can easily convert a doc into a channel anytime by dragging it outside its container anytime.
+Once you have used Slite for a couple of months and discover you need to move to separate channels, you can easily convert a doc into a channel anytime by dragging it outside its container in the sidebar.

 Tip: Start by creating a General channel for company-wide content.
-Not only is this usually high-value information, but it also allows you to set the example of how channels in your account should look like.
+Not only is this usually high-value information, but it also allows you to set the example of how channels in your account should look.

 2. Projects